 Here are some quotes from this book (© Ted Polhemus) which you may find of interest:

 ‘Diesel’s advertisements may take us to Africa or India, Switzerland or France, but we always remain firmly within ‘The World According to Diesel’.
-The ironic, surreal twist, the use of colours which are a shade too bright or black and white which is a little toonoir, converts America into ‘America’, Japan into ‘Japan’, France into ‘France’.
-It is a world within quotation marks - also the defining characteristic, according to cultural theorists, of the post-modern condition.’ p.
-25
+The ironic, surreal twist, the use of colours which are a shade too bright or black and white which is a little too noir, converts America into ‘America’, Japan into ‘Japan’, France into ‘France’.
+It is a world within quotation marks - also the defining characteristic, according to many cultural theorists, of the post-modern condition.’

 Dieseland: ‘’One hundred percent Diesel’ is what Renzo Rosso and his team say they are aiming for.
 Their ‘stores project’ - establishing their own, purpose-built retail outlets around the world - is beginning to make this dream a reality.
 While their flagship shops in New York, London, Berlin, Paris, Barcelona, Rome and San Francisco may all have distinctive looks, their atmosphere is none the less most certainly ‘one hundred percent Diesel’.

-‘We started our just selling jeans, and now we’re selling a way of life.’ - Renzo Rosso, Diesel’s director
+‘We started out just selling jeans, and now we’re selling a way of life.’ - Renzo Rosso, Diesel’s director

 ‘Horizontal development has long been Diesel’s developmental direction.
 While hardly unique to the company, it is Diesel’s long-standing, explicit and enthusiastic recognition of this trend that makes it an important visionary.
 This is the essence of what branding is all about - breaking down the boundaries not only between clothing and furniture, for example, but also between designed objects and the philosophies which (through a total communications strategy) are embedded in them.
 Diesel is an important pioneer in its understanding of itself as more than a creator or garments.